pinax/django-user-accounts/CONTRIBUTING.md

 * Use double quotes not single quotes.
 Single quotes are allowed in cases where a double quote is needed in the string.
 This makes the code read cleaner in those cases.
-* Blank lines are indented to the appropriate level for the block they are in.
+* Blank lines should contain no whitespace.
 * Docstrings always use three double quotes on a line of their own, so, for example, a single line docstring should take up three lines not one.
 * Imports are grouped specifically and ordered alphabetically.
 This is shown